SpenserKao/Employee-Data-Navigation/README.md

 Two ways to review the codes:
    - either at this Github repository [3],
    - or that under Plunker [2].
+NB The embedded view also show preview of run-time execution result.

 ## Technologies in use
 ### AngularJS